Requirements to Apply

 The timing to apply varies by program:

 - DMin: Applications must be submitted at least three months in advance of the formation of a new cohort.
-Normally a new cohort begins in August of every second year (new cohorts begin in every even-numbered year, such as 2020).
+Normally a new cohort begins in August of every second year.

 - MDiv, MTS and Certificate: Normally, applications for these programs are to be received by June 30 for those planning to begin the program of studies in September.